Peppermint Candy: Outdoor Excursion: Spring 1999

 A group of friends are having a reunion picnic at a river.
 A man named Kim Young-ho wanders into the group; the others have not heard from him in 20 years, and have little awareness of his life during that time.
 After causing general mayhem with his deranged, anguished antics, he leaves and climbs atop a nearby train trestle; one of the group tries to convince him to abandon suicide, but the others ignore him.
-Facing an oncoming train, Young-ho screams, "I'm going back!"
+Facing an oncoming train, Young-ho screams, "I want to go back!"

 The Camera: 3 days earlier, Spring 1999

 Young-ho is destitute and homeless.
 While driving around, he overhears a radio program announcing a reunion picnic.
 He spends his last money on a pistol and contemplates suicide.
 He visits the home of his former business partner and ex-wife Hong-ja, who refuses to let him in.
 Afterwards, the husband of his old flame Sun-im pays him a surprise visit.
 Young-ho is taken to visit a comatose Sun-im in a hospital, and gives her a tin of peppermint candies, the same ones she regularly mailed to him during his military service.
 After he leaves, the comatose Sun-im sheds a tear.

 Before parting, Sun-im's husband gives Young-ho an old film camera, telling him she wanted Young-ho to have it.
 Desperate for money, he sells it at a pawn shop.
+As he is walking away from the pawn shop, the pawnbroker runs after Young-ho to tell him that there is film in the camera and give it to him.
+Later we see Young-ho rip the undeveloped film from its cartridge, thereby destroying it.
+He begins to cry as the scene fades.

 Life is Beautiful: Summer 1994

 Young-ho is a seemingly successful businessman, running a local furniture store.
-When he learns from a private investigator he has hired that Hong-ja is having an affair with her driving instructor, Young-ho tails them to the man's apartment and brutally beats both of them.
+When he learns from a private investigator he has hired that Hong-ja is having an affair with her driving instructor, Young-ho tails them to a love hotel and brutally beats both of them.
 Despite this, Young-ho is also having an affair with a secretary from work.
 They have sex in his car, then go to a restaurant together, where Young-ho encounters a man he has not seen since his career with the police.
+He tells the man while they are in the bathroom that life is beautiful.
+On the way home, the woman Young-ho is having an affair with attempts to give him a peppermint candy.
 Later, Young-ho reluctantly hosts a housewarming party with his family and coworkers.
 When Hong-ja's prayer before dinner turns into anguished sobbing, Young-ho storms out of the house.